-When it comes to documentation, you need to remember the importance of playing to the middle.
-With the exception of tasks that are remarkably specific by nature, producing documentation that is too specific won’t be nearly as helpful.
-Of course, you also need to avoid creating documentation that is too open-ended – leaving your instructions too vague won’t help anyone either.
+When it comes to documentation, play to the middle.
+Except for tasks that are very specific by nature, documentation that is too specific may be less helpful.
+Of course, you don’t want it too open-ended or vague either.

 Or, DIARI for short.
-This step is a crucial one, as it will dictate how helpful your documentation ultimately is.
-What you’ll have to do is to go through the process yourself, taking notes to build a step-by-step guide to it.
-When you do so, you should include every detail, including things like contact information and standard procedures.
-If a given process requires a checklist of questions to be asked, that checklist should appear in the documentation for it.
-The same goes for anyone who is meant to be contacted during the process… their contact information should be provided.
+This step is crucial and will dictate how helpful your documentation ultimately is.
+Go through the process yourself, taking notes to build a step-by-step guide to it.
+Include every detail, including things like contact information and standard procedures.
+If a process requires a checklist of questions, that checklist should appear in the documentation for it.
+Include contact information for anyone who is meant to be contacted during the process.

-This will also allow you to make insights into the process for yourself, potentially showing you ways to improve it.
+DIARI also gives you insights into the process, potentially showing you ways to improve it.